 What Are the Best Window Treatments for Kitchens?

 When deciding what type of window treatment will work best for your kitchen window or windows, first consider the window placement.
 Is it over the sink, near the stove, or above an area used primarily for food preparation?
-You may want to opt for something water-resistant, warp-proof, and easy to clean, like vinyl roller shades, faux wood blinds, or solar shades.
+When buying window treatments for a kitchen window over a sink, you may want to opt for something water-resistant, warp-proof, and easy to clean, like vinyl roller shades, faux wood blinds, or solar shades.
 If your top priority is customizable design, roman shades and woven wood shades also make excellent kitchen window treatments.

 Ultimately, the best window treatment for your kitchen will depend on your specific needs and preferences.
 Let’s look at some of the features and benefits to five popular kitchen window treatments.